Product Gifting vs. Product Seeding:

 | No FTC disclosure guidance | Gifting | Legal and reputational risk for both brand and creator | Include a note about disclosure in every gifting confirmation |

-The Role of Platforms: Why Manual Gifting and Seeding Doesn’t Scale
+Why Manual Product Gifting and Seeding Does Not Scale

-If you’re managing gifting or seeding campaigns manually — spreadsheets, cold DMs, hand-tracking posts — you’re spending the majority of your time on logistics instead of strategy.
-At ten influencers, it’s manageable.
+If you are managing product gifting or seeding campaigns manually, with spreadsheets, cold DMs, and hand-tracking posts, you are spending the majority of your time on logistics instead of strategy.
+At ten influencers, it is manageable.
 At fifty, it falls apart.
-At two hundred, it’s a full-time job.
+At two hundred, it is a full-time job.

-Whether you’re running a gifting campaign with clear content expectations or a pure seeding play targeting nano-influencers in a tight niche, the infrastructure underneath needs to work reliably at scale.
-A platform purpose-built for this workflow doesn’t just save time — it removes the friction that causes influencer relationships to break down before they ever pay off.
+Whether you are running a product gifting campaign with clear content expectations or a pure seeding play targeting nano-influencers in a tight niche, the infrastructure underneath needs to work reliably at scale.
+A platform purpose-built for this workflow does not just save time, it removes the friction that causes influencer relationships to break down before they ever pay off.
+For brands that want it done for them entirely, our Fully Managed Influencer Marketing service handles end-to-end execution.

-What to Look for in an Influencer Marketing Platform for Gifting and Seeding
+What to Look for in an Influencer Marketing Platform for Product Gifting and Seeding

-- Commission and affiliate tracking — for campaigns that combine gifting with performance-based incentives
+- Commission and affiliate tracking, for campaigns that combine product gifting with performance-based incentives

-- Campaign analytics — post reach, engagement, conversions, and earned media value per influencer
+- Campaign analytics, post reach, engagement, conversions, and earned media value per influencer (see our guide to manage influencer campaigns for the full reporting framework)

-Product Gifting, Product Seeding, and the Full Influencer Marketing Funnel
+Product Gifting, Seeding, and the Full Influencer Marketing Funnel

 Neither strategy lives in isolation.
-The most effective influencer programs use gifting and seeding at different stages of a longer funnel, converting strangers into advocates into paid partners over time.
+The most effective influencer programs use product gifting and seeding at different stages of a longer funnel, converting strangers into advocates into paid partners over time.
+Our complete influencer marketing strategy guide covers the full funnel design.

-This funnel doesn’t need to move fast.
-The brands that build the most durable influencer programs are the ones that treat the early seeding and gifting stages as investments in relationships, not line items on a quarterly content plan.
+This funnel does not need to move fast.
+The brands that build the most durable influencer programs are the ones that treat the early seeding and product gifting stages as investments in relationships, not line items on a quarterly content plan.
+See our deep dive on co-selling brand collaborations for how the final stage is structured.

 Beauty and Skincare

-The most gifting-saturated niche.
-To stand out, personalize aggressively — send products matched to the influencer’s actual skin type or stated concerns, not just your hero SKU.
-Seeding to dermatologists, estheticians, and licensed professionals carries outsized credibility and earns media other brands can’t buy.
+The most product-gifting-saturated niche.
+To stand out, personalize aggressively, send products matched to the influencer’s actual skin type or stated concerns, not just your hero SKU.
+Seeding to dermatologists, estheticians, and licensed professionals carries outsized credibility and earns media other brands cannot buy.

 Food and Beverage

 Seeding works exceptionally well here.
 Send products to home cooks, recipe developers, and food bloggers with no ask.
-The content they create — recipes, taste tests, meal ideas — is often evergreen and generates search traffic for months.
-Gifting campaigns tied to seasonal moments (holiday, summer grilling, New Year health kicks) produce high short-term volume.
+The content they create, recipes, taste tests, meal ideas, is often evergreen and generates search traffic for months.
+Product gifting campaigns tied to seasonal moments (holiday, summer grilling, New Year health kicks) produce high short-term volume.

 Fashion and Apparel

-Gifting is table stakes.
+Product gifting is table stakes.
 Everyone does it.
-Seeding to stylists, costume designers, and personal shoppers creates third-party endorsement that money can’t replicate.
+Seeding to stylists, costume designers, and personal shoppers creates third-party endorsement that money cannot replicate.
 Getting your product into a stylist’s kit means it shows up on sets, in photoshoots, and in “what I packed” content without a single paid brief.

 Health, Wellness, and Supplements